hphelion/documentation/commercial/GA1/commercial.-vsa-overview.md

 * **Centralized Management Console (CMC)**: Multiple data centers and sites can be managed from an all inclusive "single pane-of-glass."
 All  StoreVirtual SAN features are managed from the Centralized Management Console (CMC) for simple, easy-to-manage storage.

-###HP StoreVirtual Deployment Models supported in HP Helion OpenStack&#174;{#hp-storevirtual-dep-platform}
+###HP StoreVirtual Deployment Models supported in HP Helion OpenStack&#174; {#hp-storevirtual-dep-platform}

 The following diagram displays the different development platforms supported in HP Helion OpenStack&#174;.

-There are 3 supported models for deploying StoreVirtual in HP Helion OpenStack®:
+There are 3 supported models for deploying StoreVirtual in HP Helion OpenStack&#174;:

-1. You can deploy and configure dedicated HP StoreVirtual VSA Storage nodes using HP Helion OpenStack® TripleO/Heat based Installer.
+1. You can deploy and configure dedicated HP StoreVirtual VSA Storage nodes using HP Helion OpenStack&#174; TripleO/Heat based Installer.
 Licenses for these VSA nodes are included for use from HP Helion OpenStack Compute Cloud Nodes only.

 2. User deploys and configures StoreVirtual VSA in VMware ESX platform, and maps these to Cinder backends.
 Licenses for these must be separately procured and are not included with HP Helion OpenStack.